goki/goki.github.io/content/en/docs/_index.md

 +++
 linkTitle = 'Documentation'
-title = 'Welcome to the GoKi Docs!' weight = 20
+title = 'Welcome to the Goki Docs!' weight = 20

 [menu]